THEODORE PIERRE, JR.

 DR. SUSANNE HACKETT

 Susanne holds a PhD in Latin American Studies from the Roger Thayer Stone Center at Tulane University.
 Prior to receiving her PhD, Susanne worked for nine years at National Geographic Traveler Magazine.
 She is currently on staff at the Center for Public Service at Tulane University.
-As vice-president of the Pierre Parlante Project she manages fundraising and communications.
+As vice-president of the Pierre Parlante Project she manages reseach, fundraising and communications.

 NORMAN DIXON, JR.